 Benitez’s sacking and a string of injuries, that have stolen that burst of energy away from him, have seen Gerrard moved back into the centre of midfield.
 Pundits, most notably Andy Gray, barracked Benitez for playing Gerrard higher up the pitch, but the occasional performance against weaker sides aside, he’s consistently proven he can’t play deeper.
 While he has the technical and physical defensive ability in his tackling and harrying to defend properly, an inability to track runners and poor positional sense makes him a defensive liability.

 The same poor judgement stunts his attacking.
 Although on a technical level, Gerrard is one of the world’s best passers and possesses a near-perfect shot, he rarely knows the right time to use them.
 In closely-fought games a clear head is key, but Gerrard gets nervous, and the more nervous he gets the more desperate he gets.
 The odd poorly thought out long ball or speculative shot become the only option he chooses when things aren’t going his team’s way.
 This resulted in the stunning volleys against Olympiakos and West Ham – goals that will burned into Liverpool fans’ minds for eternity – but the ball rolling out of play has been far more frequent.

 Gerrard is aware of his gifts, and they have made him one of the best players of his generation, but a calmer head on his shoulders could have seen him become a true great.
-Instead, a less energetic Gerrard is spending the end of his Liverpool career frustrating fans with poor decision-making and keeping more deserving youngsters out of the team.
-Most players could only dream of having the career Gerrard has, yet he will probably look back with regret.
+Instead, a less energetic Gerrard is spending the end of his Liverpool career frustrating fans with poor decision-making.